eye-division/emma-fordham/_gallery/installation.md

 ---
 title: Installation
 description_markdown: >-
-  As well as walls of high-rises, regional Hong Kong also has many abandoned village houses.
+  Beyond the densely packed high-rises of Hong Kong one can still find many abandoned village houses.
 People uprooted and left when traditional ways of living became obsolete and new opportunities arose in the city.
 Former village houses, schools and communal buildings have sometimes been left to slowly decay.
 A few years ago I installed some artworks in the now abandoned school house in Mo Tat.
 I like the idea that the work has been exposed to the